How To, Steel Sheds, Wooden Sheds

 Are Steel Sheds Waterproof?

 Steel Sheds are ideal shelters for your garden tools from the rain.
 Rainwater simply runs down metal surfaces.
-Our steel sheds are made with zinc-coated panels and galvanised steel, so providing you’re not going around scratching these protective layers off, they’ll keep the rain at bay and they won’t rust either.
-Most of our steel sheds even come with gutters and outlet spouts, which further protect your sidewalls from rain and which give you the option to direct this rainwater away as needed.
+Some of our steel sheds are made with zinc-coated panels and galvanised steel.
+Providing you’re not going around scratching these protective layers off, they’ll keep the rain at bay and they won’t rust either.
+Some of our steel sheds even come with gutters and outlet spouts, which further protect your sidewalls from rain and which give you the option to direct this rainwater away as needed.
 If you’re concerned about rain getting into a steel shed, we recommend getting one with gutters.

 Are Wooden Sheds Waterproof?